tidbyt/community/apps/plausibleanalytics/README.md

-# Plausible Stats On Your Tidbyt
+# Plausible Analytics On Your Tidbyt

 An app for the [Tidbyt](https://tidbyt.com) that uses the [plausible.io stats API](https://plausible.io/docs/stats-api) to display metrics about your website.